First published: August 23, 2019

 Below see how CIHEX has worked over the nine equity down markets (S&P 500) since its inception in December 2014.

 Advisors, please contact your Calamos Investment Consultant at 888-571-2567 or firstname.lastname@example.org for specific recommendations on how much of CIHEX to rebalance your equity overage into.
-Financial advisor support and investment performance results that met advisors' expectations in August helped Calamos climb to third on the list of the industry’s largest managers of liquid alts assets.
+Financial advisor support and investment performance results that met advisors' expectations throughout 2019 helped Calamos climb to second on the list of the industry’s largest managers of liquid alts assets.

 Click here to view CIHEX's standardized performance.